mikewest/internetdrafts/first-party-cookies/draft.md

 # Acknowledgements

 The same-site cookie concept documented here is indebited to Mark Goodwin's and Joe Walker's {{samedomain-cookies}}.
-Michal Zalewski, Artur Janc, and Ryan Sleevi provided particularly valuable feedback on this document.
+Michal Zalewski, Artur Janc, Ryan Sleevi, and Adam Barth provided particularly valuable feedback on this document.